maplink/sdk-java/geocode/Readme.md

 ## Optional Parameters

+### Type

+type parameter can be specified to indicate the type of desired return.

+    api.suggestions(SuggestionsRequest.builder()
+                        .query("sao paulo")
+                        .type(Type.CITY)
+                        .build()
+    )

 ### Last Mile

-The lastMile parameter is optional and can be included in suggestions, as well as in single and multi structured queries, to focus the search on last mile results.
+lastMile parameter can be included in suggestions, as well as in single and multi structured queries, to focus the search on last mile results.

 #### Example for Suggestions